davidrtlake/uq-calendar/README.md

 - [x] Hide prev years nav
 - [x] 29 May - 2 Jun Revision period to showing in May.
 - [x] Fix min height not shrinking for rows with extended events in them.
-- [ ] Fill space above floating extended events with same colour.
-  - Not sure about this, just need to remove margin top 25px and add padding top 25px to extended event div, then adjust z-indexes.
 - [ ] On mobile first tap on truncate event text to view it will follow any link.
-- [ ] Fix week scroll refs not in right place.
+- [x] Fix week scroll refs not in right place.
+- [ ] Fix auto scroll to today not right.

 ## Ideas